kubedb/docs/docs/guides/mongodb/concepts/mongodbarchiver.md

 - `spec.retentionPolicy.namespace` : specifies the namespace of the retention policy CR.

 ### spec.pause
 `spec.pause` is a boolean field that specifies if the archiver is currently paused or not.
-If the archiver is paused, the backup supporting resources such as backupCofiguration is paused and walg oplog backup is also paused by deleting the Sidekick.
+If the archiver is paused, the backup supporting resources such as backupConfiguration is paused and walg oplog backup is also paused by deleting the Sidekick.

 ### spec.backupStorage
 `spec.backupStorage` is a field that specifies the backupStorage that will be used to store the backup.
-It is a reference to the BackupStorage object of kubestash.
+It is a reference to the BackupStorage object of kubeStash.
+`spec.backupStorage` has `.ref` field which holds the full reference(group, kind, name, namespace) of the backup Storage object.
+It also has a `.prefix` field specifying the backup folder-name prefix.

 ### spec.fullBackup
 `spec.fullBackup` is used for different options in fullBackup.
 It has the following sub-fields:

 - `driver` specifies the driver we are using for full backup.
 Currently only one driver, `CSISnapshotter` driver is supported.
 - `csiSnapshotter` specifies the csiSnapshotter driver options such as the volume snapshot class name.
 - `scheduler` specifies the scheduler options for the full database backup such as the schedule, job template etc.
+- `containerRuntimeSettings` specifies the container runtime settings for the full backup.
+For more information check [here](https://github.com/kmodules/offshoot-api/blob/master/api/v1/runtime_settings_types.go#L122-L173).
+- `jobTemplate` specifies the job template that is used in the backup session created for the full backup.
+For more information check [here](https://github.com/kmodules/offshoot-api/blob/master/api/v1/types.go#L42-L57).
+- `retryConfig` specifies the behavior of the retry.
+- `timeout` specifies the timeout for the backup.
+- `sessionHistoryLimit` specifies how many backup Jobs and associate resources Stash should keep for debugging purpose.

 ### spec.manifestBackup
 `spec.manifestBackup` is used for different options in manifest (auth secret, config secret etc.) backup.
 It has the following sub-fields: